Bob's Blog

 We humans are prone to pareidolia, perceiving meaningful patterns where none exist.
 Often these are visual mistakes, especially perceiving faces where none exist in clouds, burned toast, mildew patterns on walls, and so on.

-Better image with a resolution of roughly two meters per pixel, showing just the supposed "face", from NASA's Mars Global Surveyor mission of 1999–2001.
+Better image of that formation with a resolution of roughly two meters per pixel showing just the supposed "face".
+From NASA's Mars Global Surveyor mission of 1999–2001.

 Some people who have followed the fascinating work of David Marr speculate that the human visual system may include a matched filter for faces.